Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/overlap_calcs.png)
 ## Results and Discussion
 ### Accuracy
 94% per query when excluding freeways and sections shorter than 10 metres.
 85% otherwise.
 Accuracy is measured as having all matches of the query road being correct.
-Note that accuracy is highly dynamic as overlap information and other paramters can be used as an adjustable threshold to improve results.
+Note that accuracy is highly dynamic as overlap information and other parameters can be used as an adjustable threshold to improve results.

 ### Improvements
 #### Data Organization